Manhunters (DC Comics): Exile

-Eventually, the robots conspire to rebel against their masters, but the Guardians do defeat and destroy most of them.
-Those who survived hide away on many planets, slowly rebuilding their forces and spreading their beliefs to others.
+Eventually, the robots conspire to rebel against their masters, but the Guardians defeat and destroy most of them.
+Those who survive hide away on many planets, slowly rebuilding their forces and spreading their beliefs to others.
 Since then, the overriding goal of the Manhunters has been to take revenge on the Guardians, as well as on their replacements, the Green Lantern Corps.

 The Manhunters infiltrate and liberate many planets disguised as living beings and create a "Cult of the Manhunters" that trains others to be their minions.
-On Mars, the people of that world start a group of Martian Manhunters based on the lessons of preserving justice taught unto them by the Manhunters and even erect a temple based on the appearance of their inspiration.
+On Mars, the people of that world start a group of Manhunters based on the lessons of preserving justice taught unto them by the Manhunters and even erect a temple based on the appearance of their inspiration.
 On Earth, most of the Manhunters' agents are unaware that their masters are robots, or that their real purposes are not noble.
-Some of these agents became superheroes also known as Manhunters.
-They wear red-and-blue costumes patterned after the Manhunters themselves.
-The most famous of these is a big game hunter called Paul Kirk.
-He is active in the 1940s, and stars in his own series.
-The character is brought back in a modern version in the 70s, in which he was supposedly killed years before but was in truth placed in suspended animation by a secret conspiracy.
-He is cloned, and when he finally reawakes, he dedicates himself to battling those who had used him.
-He dies in the process, but some of his clones survived.
+Some of these agents become superheroes also known as Manhunters and wear red and blue costumes patterned after the Manhunters themselves.